rancher/devx-designs/docs/docs/gitops-overview.md

     actor dev as Developer
     participant ide as IDE
     participant rd as Rancher Desktop
-    participant git as Gitea
+    participant git as Gitea / Gitlab
-    participant act as Gitea Action
+    participant act as Git* Action
     participant reg as SUSE Private Registry
     %% participant appco as SUSE Application Collection
     %% participant sr as SUSE Registry